CRIMINAL DEFENSE CLINIC

 Fall – 4 Credits Seminar/3 Credits Fieldwork; Spring – 2 Credits Seminar/2 Credits Fieldwork

-Instructors: Professor Frank Bress and Adjunct Professor Anna Cominsky
+Instructors: Professor Frank Bress and Visiting Associate Professor Anna Cominsky

 The course is open to third-year students only.
 Enrollment is limited to eight.
 Registration is binding.
 Permission of the Professor is required.